-Equipment Checklist: Having good equipment is a must and making an making an equipment checklist will help you prioritize what equipment you need to upgrade or purchase.
-By doing this early you can get the things you need throughout the year and not have to purchase it all right before the season and it won’t take a chunk out of your wallet at one time.
+Equipment Checklist: Having good equipment is a must.
+Making an equipment checklist will help you prioritize what equipment you need to upgrade or purchase.
+By doing this early you can get the things you need throughout the year.
+Not having to purchase it all right before the season.
+It won’t take a chunk out of your wallet at one time.

 Trail Cameras: Use trail cameras to help you survey your bucks and to help you decide the best locations to place stands.

 Hunting Tips And Techniques: Learn as much as you can about whitetails behaviors and feeding habits.
-Learn tips and techniques from the pros by attending seminars at hunting shows to help you in the field.
-Learn whitetail vocalizations and what they are saying when they make those sounds and learn how and when to make those sounds.
+Learn tips and techniques from the pros.
+Attend seminars at hunting shows to help you in the field.
+Learn whitetail vocalizations and what they are saying when they make those sounds.
+Learn how and when to make those sounds.

 Get Fit: The better shape you are in the better hunter you will be.

 Deer Stand Preparation And Concealment: Get your stands put out early and leave the area alone.
 Make sure you stands give you plenty of cover when you are in them.